FAIRmat-NFDI/AreaA-data_modeling_and_schemas/melt_czochralski_Dadzis/README.md

 files are in preparation

- ## base classes subfolder
+## base classes file

-this folder is placed in the root level of the repo, the user have to zip it and drag and drop together to the other files.
-The user finds a zipped copy of base_classes in each experiment folder.
+this file is placed in the base_classes folder in the root level of the repo, the user will find a copy of it in her/his folder and have to drag and drop it together to the other files when starting an upload.